Kyūkyoku!! Hentai Kamen: Manga

 The series returned by way of School Rumble author Jin Kobayashi with the special one-shot Kaettekita Hentai Kamen (帰ってきた変態仮面) in the magazine Jump Square in February 2008.
 A one-shot manga titled Hentai Kamen S: Hentai Kamen Second (ヘンタイカメン セカンド, Hentai Kamen S: Hentai Kamen Sekando) was published in the May issue of Jump Square to promote the live-action film.

 Live-action films

 The original manga was adapted into a live action film in 2013.
-The DVD release of the live-action film will include an original Manga telling a side-story of the film.
+The DVD release of the live-action film included an original manga telling a side-story of the film.
 The trailer to the live action film was first teased at the end of Evangelion 3.0, but was set for release on April 13, 2013.
 Hentai Kamen was used in a 'movie manners' segment that was released in select theaters; it drew attention for its unique and interesting way of reminding patrons.

 The movie was directed by Yūichi Fukuda, known for manga-based TV dramas like One Pound Gospel and Saru Lock.
 The cast includes Ryohei Suzuki as the protagonist Kyosuke and Fumika Shimizu as the lead girl.
 The theme song is "Emotions" by Man With A Mission and the insert theme song is "Blast" by Anthem.